Championing the work of nonprofits that strive to make the world better, more sustainable, and just.

 Hayden Soloviev

-Hayden Soloviev is Vice Chairman of the Soloviev Group and a key advisor on development and growth across the company’s holdings, while also helping to lead the philanthropic work of the Soloviev Foundation.
+Hayden Soloviev is Vice Chairman of the Soloviev Group and a key advisor on development and growth across the company’s holdings, while also helping to lead the philanthropic work of The Soloviev Foundation.

 Quintin Soloviev